Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: Introduction

-The classical isolated binary channel is perhaps the most studied formation path (e.g. \citealt{Paczynski1976IAUS...73...75P}, \citealt{Heuvel76}, \citealt{Tutukov1993MNRAS.260..675T}, \citealt{Dominik_2012}, \citealt{Belczynski_2016}, \citealt{Giaccobbo2018MNRAS.480.2011G}, \citealt{Stevenson_2017}, \citealt{Kruckow_2018}, \citealt{KlenckiNelemans2018}, \citealt{Neijssel_2019}, \citealt{marchant2021role}, \citealt{Bavera2021}).
-In these studies, typically two main sub-channels are identified.
-The first one (CEE channel), in which the key step in the formation of close BH-BH binaries is the so-called common envelope evolution (e.g. \citealt{Ivanova_2013}).
-It is often assumed that envelope ejection is only possible after the donor has reached the core helium burning branch (\citealt{IvanovaTaam2004}, \citealt{Dominik_2012}).
-Depending on the assumed common envelope efficiency and the binding energy of the envelope of the donor star, this channel can produce a merger rate that is broadly consistent with the currently observed LIGO rate (\citealt{Abbott_2021}, \citealt{Mandel_2022}).
-However, recent studies (\citealt{marchant2021role}, \citealt{Klencki_2020}) pointed out that the binding energy of evolved stars with radiative envelopes can be underestimated by rapid population synthesis studies, which commonly use prescriptions for determining the binding energy.
-Furthermore, a deep convective envelope could potentially be developed at a significantly cooler effective temperature (\citealt{Klencki_2021}) than previously assumed.
-These two developments could imply an appreciably lower predicted merger rate for this channel.
+The classical isolated binary channel is perhaps the most studied formation path.
+In these scenario, typically two main sub-channels are identified.
+The first one is the CEE channel, in which the key step in the formation of close BH-BH binaries is the so-called common envelope evolution (CEE, e.g. \citealt{Ivanova_2013}).
+Several, earlier population synthesis studies predicted a merger rate for this channel that is broadly consistent with the currently inferred LIGO rate \citep[see e.g.][]{ Mandel_2022}, although these predictions are sensitively dependent on the highly uncertain common envelope efficiency and the binding energy of the envelope of the donor star.
+However, recent detailed stellar evolutionary models of \citet{Klencki_2021} and \citet{marchant2021role} showed that the binding energy of evolved stars with radiative envelopes could be underestimated by prescriptions commonly used by rapid population synthesis codes.
+Furthermore, a deep convective envelope could potentially be developed at a significantly cooler effective temperature (\citealt{Klencki_2020}) than previously assumed.
+These two developments would imply an appreciably lower predicted merger rate for this channel, possibly orders of magnitude lower than the currently inferred rate.

-The second dominant channel (stable channel) involves two subsequent stable mass transfer episodes.
-Here, the key point is that the orbit can shrink significantly even due to a stable phase of mass transfer, if the mass ratio is relatively high and angular momentum loss is efficient, such as with a black hole accretor (\citealt{vandenheuvel17}).

-Earlier studies did not predict this formation path to be significant, but the detailed simulations of \citet{Pavlovskii_2016} suggest that stable mass transfer is more readily achieved than previously assumed for an evolved donor star with a radiative envelope and a black hole accretor.
-This implies that the parameter space for the formation of GW sources via this channel is also larger (\citealt{KlenckiNelemans2018}) and in fact it can be the dominant channel within the isolated binary scenario (\citealt{olejak2021impact}, \citealt{Lieke2022ApJ...931...17V}, \citealt{Bavera2021}, \citealt{marchant2021role}, \citealt{Andrews_2021}).
-This channel is predicted to have considerably longer time delays than the CEE channel.
-This leads to an increased merger rate density in the near universe (z$\approx$0), compared to that of the CEE channel (\citealt{Neijssel_2019}).
-This is because the cosmic star formation density is expected to monotonically increase up to $z\sim2$ (see e.g. \citealt{Madau_2014}), .